victorknox/wordbeach/README.md

 ## How to Use

-If you would like to work with python, check [this](https://github.com/victorknox/wordbeach/tree/main/wordbeachpy)
+If you would like to work with python, check [this](https://github.com/victorknox/wordbeach/tree/main/wordbeachpy).

-IF you prefer to use jupyter notebook
+IF you prefer to use jupyter notebook,

-Open this notebook for [English](https://github.com/victorknox/wordbeach/blob/main/wordcloud.ipynb) and this for [Telugu](https://github.com/victorknox/wordbeach/blob/main/wordcloudtel2.ipynb)
+Open this notebook for [English](https://github.com/victorknox/wordbeach/blob/main/wordcloud.ipynb) and this for [Telugu](https://github.com/victorknox/wordbeach/blob/main/wordcloudtel2.ipynb).

-In the Data Creation Module, Change the articles list according to your preference and run the note book
+In the Data Creation Module, Change the articles list according to your preference and run the note book.

-If you want to input your own data, save it in a file named "text.txt" and run the note book without running Data creation module
+If you want to input your own data, save it in a file named "text.txt" and run the note book without running Data creation module.

 Example wordclouds Generated: